data-platform-skn/tf2/README.md

 Modify the `jx-requirements.yml` file

-Now git commit and push any changes...
+now git commit and push any changes...

 ```bash
 git add *